Adnan Menderes: Istanbul pogrom

 In 1955, the Menderes government is believed to have orchestrated the Istanbul pogrom, which targeted the city's substantial Greek ethnic minority.
 In September 1955 a bomb exploded close to the Turkish consulate in Greece's second-largest city, Thessaloniki, also damaging the Atatürk Museum, site of Atatürk's birthplace.
 The damage to the house was minimal, with some broken windows.
 In retaliation, in Istanbul thousands of shops, houses, churches and even graves belonging to members of the ethnic Greek minority were destroyed within a few hours, over a dozen people were killed and many more injured.

 The ongoing struggle between Turkey and Greece over control of Cyprus, and Cypriot intercommunal violence, formed part of the backdrop to the pogrom.
 The United Kingdom invited Turkey and Greece to a conference in London, which started on 26 August 1955.
 The day before the Tripartite London Conference (29 August – 7 September 1955) began, Menderes claimed that Greek Cypriots were planning a massacre of Turkish Cypriots.
 Seeing the opportunity to extricate Britain, Prime Minister Anthony Eden advised the Turkish delegates that they should be stern.
 Foreign Minister Fatin Rüştü Zorlu paid heed to Eden and launched a harsh opening salvo, stating that Turkey would reconsider its commitment to the Treaty of Lausanne unless Greece reconsidered its position on Cyprus.
-The Greek delegates, surprised by the harshness of the speech, blamed the British.
+The Greek delegates, surprised by the harshness of the speech, held the British responsible for the change in Turkish attitudes.

 Deflecting domestic attention to Cyprus was politically convenient for the Menderes government, which was suffering from an ailing economy.
 Although a minority, the Greek population played a prominent role in the city's business life, making it a convenient scapegoat during the economic crisis in the mid-1950s.
 The DP responded first with inflationary policies, then when that failed, with authoritarianism and populism.
 DP's policies also introduced rural-urban mobility, which exposed some of the rural population to the lifestyles of the urban minorities.
-The three chief destinations were the largest three cities: Istanbul, Ankara, and Izmir.
+The three chief destinations were the largest three cities: Istanbul, Ankara, and İzmir.
 Between 1945 and 1955, the population of Istanbul increased from 1 million to about 1.6 million.
 Many of these new residents found themselves in shanty towns (gecekondus), and constituted a prime target for populist policies.

 Finally, the conference fell apart on 6 September, the first day the subject of Cyprus would be broached at the conference, when news broke of the bombing in Thessaloniki.

 The 1961 Yassıada trials after the 1960 coup d'état accused Menderes and Foreign Minister Fatin Rüştü Zorlu of planning the riots, finding that the supposed assault was in fact a provocation organised by the Menderes government, which planted the bomb in Thessaloniki and also bussed infuriated villagers from Anatolia into Istanbul with the aim of "punishing" Greeks.
 Menderes subsequently apologized and offered compensation to those affected.